 Lessons learned from Shakespeare, Bill Clinton, and Steve Jobs

 Our house is quite busy this week.
-My daughter has not only been memorizing lines for her role as Olivia in Shakespeare’s play Twelfth Night, but also she has been making all the costumes for the actors as well.
+My daughter has not only been memorizing lines for her role as Olivia in Shakespeare’s play Twelfth Night, but she has also been making all the costumes for the actors.

 When you study Shakespeare, you soon realize how revolutionary he was, and I think creatives today can learn a lot from him.

 The English language owes an outstanding debt to Shakespeare.
-He invented over 1700 of our common words by changing nouns into verbs, changing verbs into adjectives, connecting words never before used together, adding prefixes and suffixes, and devising words wholly original.
+He coined over 1,700 of our common words by changing nouns into verbs, changing verbs into adjectives, combining words never before used together, adding prefixes and suffixes, and devising wholly original words.

-In the Twelfth Night, here are some of the words he created:
+In Twelfth Night, here are some of the words he created:

 • Improbable Fiction